MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-12-28-retrieving-cleartext-gmsa-passwords-from-active-directory.md

 	-PrincipalsAllowedToRetrieveManagedPassword 'Administrator'
 ```

-Of course, you should not use the built-in Administrator account in a production environment.
+Of course, you should not use the&nbsp;built-in Administrator account in&nbsp;a&nbsp;production environment.

-## Retrieving the Managed Password
+## Retrieving the&nbsp;Managed Password

-Now comes the fun part:
+Now comes the&nbsp;fun part:

 ```powershell
 # We have to explicitly ask for the value of the msDS-ManagedPassword attribute.
 Even a wildcard (*) would not work.